godaddy/eslint-plugin-react-intl/docs/rules/id-missing.md

 By default, the localeFiles is set to `['locales/en-US.json']`, but can be changed in the eslint config settings.

+If you pass multiple localeFiles this rule will check ids are present in all files.

 ## Rule Details

 Given an example locale file whose content looks like: